SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Self-Supervised Framework For Sign Language Recognition (SSL-SLR)

-As shown in Figure~\ref{fig:architecture}, the SL-FPN loss is threefold and consists of: (i) an MSE between the representation of positive pairs ($\mathcal{L}_1$); (ii) an MSE between the representation of one of the positive pairs ($\mathcal{L}_2$); and the original sample; (iii) an MSE between a predictor $P$ that aligns the representation of the original sample with an augmented variant.
-Like SimSiam, the predictor is used as an asymmetrical component, breaking the symmetry between the branches.
-The stop-gradient operator defined as $sg(z_1) = z_1$ is used to consider one representation as constant and prevent gradient propagation along this representation ($\mathcal{L}_3$).
-For n-sized embeddings, the final loss is given by:

 The training objective aims to minimize $\mathcal{L(\theta)}$, with $\theta$ the model parameters.
-For a set of $N$ samples, and $\ell$ the MSE loss, $\mathcal{L}(\theta)$ is defined as:
+For a set of $N$ samples and $\ell$ the MSE loss, $\mathcal{L}(\theta)$ is defined as:

 By minimizing Equation~\ref{training_objective}, SL-FPN generates the closest representations for a sign and its augmented versions in the embedding space.
+During our experiments, we assigned a weight to each term of the objective function~(\eqref{training_objective}), but this did not significantly affect the results.
+Therefore, for simplicity, we did not include any penalty term.
+The main difference between SL-FPN and other self-supervised methods such as BYOL (which uses two branches and two encoders) or SimSiam (which uses two branches and a predictor), lies in the fact that SL-FPN uses three branches, a single encoder and a predictor.
+The novelty here does not simply consist of using three branches, but also lies in the way that they are combined during training.
+Section~\ref{ablation_sec} shows the effect of permuting the order of the three inputs on accuracy.

-However, when used without additional components, SL-FPN may converge to a trivial solution where the model produces identical representations for all input instances, leading to a representation collapse.
-Generally, to address the collapse solution, several methods exist. ~\cite{wu2405role} show that layer normalization and skip connections on a transformer encoder can mitigate collapse.~\cite{chen2020simple}, and~\cite{grill2020bootstrap} highlight the importance of stop-gradient mechanisms coupled with a predictor to prevent collapse in self-supervised architectures like SimSiam and BYOL.
-In the SL-FPN framework, we incorporate these components in the architecture.
-The ablation study in Section~\ref{ablation_sec} shows the impact of each of these components in avoiding collapse.
+In representation learning without negative pairs, representation collapse often occurs.
+It occurs when the model produces the same representations for all input instances.
+To avoid this issue, several methods exist.~\cite{wu2405role} show that layer normalization and skip connections in a transformer encoder can mitigate collapse.~\cite{chen2020simple}, and~\cite{grill2020bootstrap} highlight the importance of stop-gradient mechanisms coupled with a predictor to prevent collapse in self-supervised architectures like SimSiam and BYOL.
+Hence, SL-FPN incorporates these components in its architecture to avoid the collapse solution.
+The ablation study in Section~\ref{ablation_sec} shows the impact of each of these components in avoiding collapse in the SL-FPN.
+This approach can be applied to a wide range of computer vision tasks and can yield competitive results.
+In particular, it can be useful in situations where there is a risk of semantic inconsistency between positive pairs.
+This is a well-known issue in contrastive learning, where positive pairs may no longer share the same semantic information~\citep{guo2023contrastive}.
+In such cases, by leveraging the original instance, SL-FPN can prove to be very effective unlike other self-supervised approaches.

 With the proposed SL-FPN architecture alone, the challenge of ensuring the relevance of the learned representations remains.
 Indeed, there is no guarantee that it will focus on features truly discriminative for sign identification.
 To address this issue, the next section introduces a new data augmentation strategy designed to help SL-FPN focus on the most relevant parts of the signs.